joel-grant/terraform_github_repos/README.md

 ## Usage

+### Recommended: Managing Multiple Repositories with `for_each`

 The recommended approach is to use this module with `for_each` to manage multiple repositories from a single configuration, storing your repository definitions in a `tfvars` file.
+This approach scales well and keeps your configuration DRY.

-### Main Configuration (`main.tf`)
+#### Main Configuration (`main.tf`)

 ```hcl
 module "github_repositories" {